 It's sports fan perfection: It rhymes, it fits easily into a chant, it's goofy and playful yet intimidating and catchy – ideal for a team named after a docile woodland herbivore.
 "Fear the Deer" seems so obvious.
 But where did it come from?

 For such a simple, perfect catchphrase, tracking its origins is a little more complicated.
-There is, however, one standard and generally accepted starting point: the 2009-10 NBA season – a year of unexpected excitement surrounding a typically middling team as rookie Brandon Jennings helped drive the Bucks to their best regular season record since the 2001 Eastern Conference Finals year.
+There is, however, one standard and generally accepted starting point: the 2009-10 NBA season – a year of unexpected excitement surrounding a typically middling team, as rookie Brandon Jennings helped drive the Bucks to their best regular season record since the 2001 Eastern Conference Finals year.
 Jennings and company would earn a six seed in the playoffs and a first-round matchup against the Atlanta Hawks, a hotly contested series that would go all seven games – complete with a chance for the Bucks to even win in six.
-(That being said, fellow Brew City cult catchphrase, #BucksInSix, have to wait until 2013 to come to prominence.)
+(That being said, fellow Brew City cult catchphrase, #BucksInSix, would have to wait until 2013 to come to prominence.)

 Amidst all of that excitement, "Fear the Deer" echoed throughout the then-Bradley Center and Milwaukee sports bars – but the Bucks themselves couldn't take credit for the genius rhyme.
-In fact, the Bucks already had a slogan for that season – "Work Hard, Play Hard" – but in the world of catchphrases, that was the Detroit Pistons and "Fear the Deer" was the Milwaukee Bucks.
+In fact, the Bucks already had a slogan for that season: "Work Hard, Play Hard."
+But in the world of catchphrases, that was the Detroit Pistons and "Fear the Deer" was the Milwaukee Bucks.

 So if the Bucks didn't come up with it, merely adopting it over the years, who did?